MaiteRosalie/imeal/README.md

 ## 🔄 What I Would Do Differently With More Time

 - Refactor components to be more modular and reusable.
-- Implement automated CI/CD for tests and deployments.
 - Implement a performance solution for the amount of elements shown on the home page screen.
 - Improve the timer feature